Ben Bowling

 Benjamin Bowling FBA FAcSS is Professor of Criminology & Criminal Justice at King's College London, an author and an honorary psychotherapist.
 He is a recipient of the Radzinowicz Memorial Prize awarded for the best article in the British Journal of Criminology in 1999.
 Bowling was elected Fellow of the British Academy in 2022.

 Early life and education

 Bowling is the son of the artists Frank Bowling and Claire Spencer.
-He has a Bachelor of Arts degree in Psychology from Manchester Metropolitan University and a PhD from the London School of Economics.
+He is of Guyanese descent through his father.
+He has a Bachelor of Arts degree in psychology from Manchester Metropolitan University and a PhD from the London School of Economics.
 He has a Master of Science degree in Psychodynamic Counselling and Psychotherapy from Birkbeck College.